-Why are fiber lasers more efficient than other solid state and gas lasers?
+Why are fiber lasers more efficient than other solid-state and gas lasers?

 The answer is simple – the design of fiber lasers generates less heat and manages the heat they generate effectively.
-The quantum defect (that is the difference between pump and emission energy) is lesser for a Ytterbium diode-pumped fiber laser (pumped at 980 nm) than a Nd: YAG diode pumped laser (pumped at 808 nm).
-Also, the optical to optical conversion efficiency of fiber laser is typically 70-80%, as compared with approximately 4% for lamp pumped YAGs, and approximately 40% for diode-pumped YAGs and disk lasers.
+The quantum defect (that is the difference between pump and emission energy) is lesser for a Ytterbium diode-pumped fiber laser (pumped at 980 nm) than an Nd: YAG diode-pumped laser (pumped at 808 nm).
+Also, the optical to the optical conversion efficiency of fiber laser is typically 70-80%, as compared with approximately 4% for lamp-pumped YAGs, and approximately 40% for diode-pumped YAGs and disk lasers.
 Because the light is always contained in a fiber, there are no additional sources of the loss inside the laser cavity.